Webners1/OStrike/packages/frontend/README.md

 ## Contributions

-We welcome contributions to the Squeeth Frontend!
+We welcome contributions to the Strike Frontend!
 You can contribute by resolving existing issues, taking on feature requests, and refactoring code.
 Please feel free to open new issues / feature requests as well.
 You can find our [contribution guidelines here.](CONTRIBUTING.md) If you have questions about contributing, ping us on #dev in the [Opyn discord](http://tiny.cc/opyndiscord) :)

 ## Branding

-Don't use the Opyn or Squeeth logo or name in anything dishonest or fraudulent.
-If you deploy another version of the interface, please make it clear that it is an interface to the Squeeth Protocol, but not affiliated with Opyn Inc.
+Don't use the Opyn or Strike logo or name in anything dishonest or fraudulent.
+If you deploy another version of the interface, please make it clear that it is an interface to the Strike Protocol, but not affiliated with Opyn Inc.

 Test